Stage One

 UK

-On account of its short installation period the plants were pre-grown at Stage One.
-We built a large truss support frame and OMCC spent two days with us in Yorkshire to plant the flower beds.
-During the two months of growing time, attention turned to the structure.
-Having worked with AHEC to develop the red oak glulam, Neue Holzbau produced the structural components for the timber pavilion, including thermally modified red oak planks for the decking.
+During the two months of growing time, Neue Holzbau, having worked with AHEC to develop the red oak glulam, produced the timber components for the pavilion, including thermally modified red oak planks for the decking.

 Stage One manufactured the steel base for the decking, and plate fixings for the structure, as well as machining timber bench headers and footrests to suspend the net seating.
-We completed the installation in a week; we built the structure, delicately positioned the plants, and installed the watering system beneath the decking to access the services within the courtyard floor.
+Installation was completed in a week; we built the structure, delicately positioned the plants, and installed the watering system beneath the decking.

-Once demounted, the plant materials will be recycled, and the structure placed in storage until it is re-used elsewhere.
+Once demounted, the plant materials will be recycled, and the structure placed in storage for future deployment in other locations.

 CREDITS & ROLES